elpassion/terraform-heroku-aws-github-demo/README.md

 ## Github

 Repository under `organization/app_name` will be created.
 You can controll if repo should be private by setting `github_private_repo` variable.
+Team with members from `github_team_members` and maintainers from `github_team_mainters` will be added under organization and attached to project.
+Admins provided in `github_repo_admins` will be added to repository.